 Who: The fellowship is open to 25 freshmen per fellowship class.
-Students must be current freshmen enrolled at an HBCU or HSI as of November 2015.
-Students may apply from any major, but should demonstrate an interest in business.
+Applicants must be current freshmen enrolled at an HBCU or HSI as of November 2016.
+Applicants may apply from any major, but should demonstrate an interest in business.

 Cost: The Summer Institute is an all-expense-paid fellowship that includes airfare; full room and board at campus dormitories; transportation; the cost of materials, events and entertainment that are part of the program.

-What: Students attend for two weeks a year, for two consecutive years.
-The 2016 session will run from August 7-20.
-Upon completing their second session, students are issued a Certificate of Completion as an emerging leader and manager that can be cited on their resume or provided as evidence of marketable skills.
+What: Students attend for one week.
+The 2017 session will run from August 5-12.
+Upon completion, students are issued a Certificate of Completion as an emerging leader and manager that can be cited on their resume or provided as evidence of marketable skills.

-Where: As a systemwide initiative, the program will rotate throughout the University of California's six participating business schools.
-This year's program will be at the University of California,
+Where: As a system wide initiative, the program rotates throughout the University of California's six participating business schools.
+This year's program will be at The Paul Merage School of Business at the University of California, Irvine.